ABSanthosh/SWENG-881--Course-Project/Readme.md

 ## 3.1 Test Case Exclusions

 FastCSV is a mature and feature-heavy library for reading and writing CSVs.
 Since its initial release in 2015, a significant amount of additional functionality has been added.
 The team began the project by thoroughly reviewing the FastCSV’s documentation, including the detailed instructions and tutorials outlined on their website.
 It quickly became clear that, due to time constraints, the team would have to adopt a testing approach that thoroughly tested the primary uses of the software (based on the team’s independent research and discussions), while deemphasizing or even excluding certain scenarios from our testing.

 One of the team members has nearly two decades of experience utilizing CSV files, as they are very heavily used in business software applications, including general ledger, banking, and analytical systems.
 Based on this knowledge, independent research, and the description in the FastCSV documentation, the team decided that their testing would exclude the following functionality:

--	CsvReader Customization settings:
+- **CsvReader Customization Parameters (Out of Scope for CSVWriter)**
-    - acceptingCharsAfterQuotes
+  Though part of the broader FastCSV library, the following `CsvReader` configuration settings were explicitly excluded as they do not affect the functionality or performance of `CSVWriter`:
+  - `acceptingCharsAfterQuotes`: This affects how `CsvReader` tolerates unexpected characters after closing quotes.
+It is a parsing behavior and has no impact on writing logic.
+  - `maxBufferSize`: Affects reader-side performance and limits during input processing.
+Not applicable to the write-path tested in this project.
-    -	maxBufferSize
+- **Custom Callback Handlers**
--	Custom Callbank Handlers
--	Writing CSV with Comments TODO - Santhosh is this correct?
--	Reading from classpath
+  The FastCSV library provides advanced extension points via `CsvCallbackHandler`, `AbstractBaseCsvCallbackHandler`, and `AbstractInternalCsvCallbackHandler`.
+These allow deep control over how records are processed during reading.
+As the focus of this project was limited to `CSVWriter`, and these handlers do not influence file output writing, they were not instantiated or tested.
+- **Comment-Writing Functionality in CSVWriter**
+  The `CsvWriter` component does not provide API-level support for inserting comment lines into output CSVs (unlike `CsvReader`, which does recognize comment lines).
+As such, test cases related to writing comments were not applicable and therefore excluded.
+- **Error Handling for File System Failures**
+  Test cases involving low-level I/O errors (e.g., disk full, permission denied, file locks) were excluded as they pertain to Java’s standard file I/O mechanisms, not the logic of `CSVWriter`.
+These conditions are better suited for integration or system-level testing environments.
+- **CSVWriterBuilder Customization Edge Cases**
+  Scenarios involving non-default encodings, exotic delimiters, or extreme buffer configurations were not explored.
+These represent valid edge conditions but were deprioritized due to time constraints and low relevance to core functionality validation.

+No other exclusions were identified during test planning or execution.

 ## 3.2 Test Tools, Formats, and Organizational Scheme

 ### 3.2.1 Test Tools

 The full list of test tools utilized are listed in [Section 4.3](#43-test-strategy), as related to testing strategy, and [Section 6](#6-test-environment), as related to the overall test environment.
 The following, however, serves as an introduction to the tools used along with the reasoning behind their usage.

 - **IntelliJ IDEA Community Edition** – a robustly featured IDE developed and owned by JetBrains.
 While the Community Edition has slightly fewer features than the full edition, it is still very robust and more than capable for the scope of this project.
 Since FastCSV is written in Java, the team decided to utilize IntelliJ as the IDE for testing.
 This was selected for several reasons:
   - The team has experience using IntelliJ, so there would be little to no learning curve
   - The other testing tools utilized (namely, JUnit and Cucumber) are known to work well with IntelliJ IDEA and the team has experience using these tools in conjunction with IntelliJ IDEA.
   - IntelliJ IDEA is one of the most popular and supported Java IDEs on the market.
+- **Visual Studio Code (VSCode)** – the primary IDE used by Santhosh for all test implementation and documentation tasks.
+VSCode provided strong support for Java development, CSV file inspection, and markdown editing.
+Its lightweight interface and extensibility through extensions like Java Language Support, Markdown Preview, and Git integration made it the central tool for development, testing, and reporting.
 - **JUnit** – an open-source testing framework that is widely used in industry and academia.
 It uses a combination of assertions and annotations to organize and automate testing.
 This was selected due to its popularity and the team’s experience in using JUnit for testing.

 - **Cucumber** –an open-source framework that allows for acceptance test criteria to be written in a natural language that both the technical and non-technical stakeholders can understand.
 Cucumber utilizes .feature files to write these plain language tests, which are then directly linked to the Java code and JUnit tests that actually test the code.
 The team selected Cucumber due to their experience using it and the simplicity of implementation.

 ### 3.2.2 Test Formats

 The testing formats utilized generally parallel those that were covered in the course.
 These are explained in more detail, including the rational for choosing them, in [Section 4.2](#42-special-testing-considerations).
 The individual test formats are also explained in great detail in [Section 5.2](#52-test-cases), alongside the test cases.

 ### 3.2.3 Organizational Scheme